necst/TimberStrike/README.md

 ### 🧱 Building FedTree

-To build the FedTree library, refer to the instructions in the [FedTree](fl_systems/frameworks/FedTree/) directory.
+To build the FedTree framework, refer to the instructions in the [FedTree](fl_systems/frameworks/FedTree/) directory.
 It contains the original README from the upstream project.

+### 🧱 Building NVFlare

+To build NVFlare, refer to the instructions in the [NVFlare XGBoost](fl_systems/frameworks/NVFlare/xgboost) directory.

 > **Note**: Some modules may require additional dependencies.
 Please consult the README files inside each respective subdirectory for detailed instructions.